hiromis/notes/Lesson5.md

 ![](lesson5/16.png)

 I've just cuddled them randomly to make them easier to see.
 This is just the top 50 most popular movies by how many times they've been rated.
 On this one factor, you've got The Terminators really high up here, and The English Patient and Schindler's List at the other end.
 Then The Godfather and Monty Python over here (on the right), and Independence Day and Liar Liar over there (on the left).
 So you get the idea.
-It's ind of fun.
+It's kind of fun.
 It would be interesting to see if you can come up with some stuff at work or other kind of datasets where you could try to pull out some features and play with them.

 **Question**: Why am I sometimes getting negative loss when training? [[59:49](https://youtu.be/uQtTwhpv7Ew?t=3589)]